 Energy is a defining aspect of human civilization.
 What we can accomplish is bounded by how much energy we have available.

 Yet, energy efficiency is only part of the answer to address our energy challenge.
 No matter how efficient we are, with an ever increasing demand there will be a limit to energy availability.
 There is an additional catch when energy efficiency is the only and ultimate goal.
-According to the Jevons paradox, increasing efficiency increases consumption since the cost tends to be lower due to higher efficiency. will bring us faster to the breaking point.
+According to the Jevons paradox, increasing efficiency increases consumption since the cost tends to be lower due to higher efficiency.
+This scenario can bring us faster to the breaking point.

 Even some renewables have a limit to ever-growing demand.
 It is crucial to prioritize choices that create a real reduction in energy use and use reliable and readily available renewable sources.